mariannaapi/interpretable-dimensions/README.md

  			roberta-large.formality.top4layers.pkl
   			roberta-large.complexity.top4layers.pkl

-To run the models with GloVe vectors (Pennington et al., 2014), you need to make sure to include glove.42B.300d.zip in a separate 'glove' folder.
+To run the models with GloVe vectors (Pennington et al., 2014), you need to make sure to include glove.42B.300d.zip in a separate 'vectors/glove' folder.
 You can download GloVe embeddings from this page: https://nlp.stanford.edu/projects/glove/

  **Sentences**